 Let’s get started with a few major differences between UI and UX design and how they play a vital role in website and application development.

 The major difference between UI and UX Design are as follows:

 1. Distinctive focus

-One of the most remarkable differences among UI and UX designers is that both the UI and UX designers use different prototyping.
+One of the most remarkable differences between UI and UX designers is that both UI and UX designers use different prototyping.
 Most User Interface designers consider a prototype that holds compound patterns.
 Whereas UX designers have distinctive opinions and focus more on concept and logic.

 2. The Use of Colors

-The second difference between UI and UX design.
-UI designers create a prototype design with the brand’s colour theme, font, size, and much more.
-Whereas UX designers usually use only three colours while designing the prototype, and these colours are black, white, and grey.
+The second difference between UI and UX design is.
+UI designers create a prototype design with the brand’s color theme, font, size, and much more.
+Whereas UX designers usually use only three colors while designing the prototype, and these colors are black, white, and grey.

 These differences between UI and UX design can be observed generally while using icons.
 UI designers focus more on designing a realistic picture.
 They work on minute details to get a picture of what they are planning to offer.
 However, the UX designers do not make realistic designs but write notes with a demo picture.